bruvellu/cephalic-furrow/3-text/furrow.md

-These experiments show the main driving force for the formation of ectopic folds in cephalic furrow mutants comes from the global compression of trunk tissues by the elongating germ band.
+These experiments show the main driving force for the formation of ectopic folds in cephalic furrow mutants comes from the global compression of trunk tissues caused by the elongating germ band.
 When mitotic domains are present, the dividing cells increase the local tissue interactions creating areas prone to buckling, which bias the formation of ectopic folds.

-**[Hypothetical outcome]** To complement our in vivo observations and understand the interplay between local and global tissue interactions, we developed a 1D linear model.
-The model corroborates the idea that tissue compression from the germ band extension can trigger the head tissues to buckle, given certain epithelial properties such as cell-to-cell adhesion and rigidity remain constant ({@fig:mutcauts}F).
+However, the germ band extension is what drives the formation of ectopic folds.

 ## Cephalic furrow invagination forms autonomously with small input from the germ band extension during normal embryogenesis